History of Sweden (1991–present): The Kristersson Era

+On 7 March 2024, Sweden became NATO’s 32nd member country.

 Culture and mass media

 During the 1990s Sweden became a leading power in information technology.
 Swedish Prime Minister Carl Bildt (M) and American President Bill Clinton were the world's first heads of government to exchange e-mail.
 Mobile telephony spread fast during the same decade, thanks to fruitful cooperation between the manufacturer Ericsson and government-owned network operator Televerket (which is now part of TeliaSonera).
 Sweden has converted to digital terrestrial television and is expanding the 3G network.

 Since the 1990s, Sweden has been relatively tolerant to homosexuality and in 2002 outlawed hate speech against it.
-The first prosecution for this crime was in 2004–5 against Pentecostalist Åke Green, a case which brought international attention.
+The first prosecution for this crime was in 2004–5 against Pentecostal Åke Green, a case which brought international attention.
 However, Åke Green was eventually acquitted.
 Same-sex marriage was legalized in 2009.

 Another criminal case that brought international attention was The Pirate Bay trial in 2009, where four individuals was charged with promoting copyright infringement with the popular torrent tracking website The Pirate Bay.

 The perceived unfair prosecution of file sharers and general curtailment of freedom and privacy on the Internet gave rise to the Pirate Party, which gained a lot of traction ahead of the 2009 EU Parliament elections, in wake of the contested Enforcement Directive (IPRED) and legislative changes regulating the National Defence Radio Establishment (FRA).

 Popular culture

 In 1997 SVT introduced Expedition Robinson, the origin of the Survivor format, which launched the reality television genre worldwide.
 The show was one of the biggest and most controversial successes in Scandinavia: the final episode of season four was viewed by 4,045,000 people out of a total population of 8.8 million.

 Several Swedish recording artists and bands gained international success during the period, such as Ace of Base, The Cardigans, Dr. Alban, Army of Lovers, Stakka Bo, Rednex and Robyn.
 In 1993, Ace of Base had the world's biggest-selling debut album with a 23 million album sales for 'Happy Nation'.
 In addition, Swedish Songwriter/Producer Denniz Pop and Max Martin have written worldwide hits for pop artists like Britney Spears, Backstreet Boys and Celine Dion.
 Heavy metal bands such as Dismember, Entombed and At the Gates in the 1990s has had a huge influence on metal music worldwide, while bands such as In Flames, Opeth, Dark Tranquillity and Amon Amarth are well known worldwide and help to spread the good image of Sweden to the rest of the world.
 In the last couple of years, many Swedish indie pop/rock acts have become widely known outside the country, for example Lykke Li, The Knife and Mando Diao.

-Sweden won the Eurovision Song Contest four times, these being in 1991 with Carola, in 1999 with Charlotte Nilsson, in 2012 with Loreen and in 2015 with singer Måns Zelmerlöw.
+Sweden won the Eurovision Song Contest five times, these being in 1991 with Carola, in 1999 with Charlotte Nilsson, in 2012 and 2023 with Loreen and in 2015 with singer Måns Zelmerlöw.